ecodiv/GRASS-scripts/README.md

 g.extension v.what.rastlabel url=https://github.com/ecodiv/v.what.rastlabel
 ```

-For GRASS GIS 7.0, see <a href="https://grasswiki.osgeo.org/wiki/Compile_and_Install#Scripts">this page</a> on the GRASS GIS wiki for information how to install scripts mannually.
+For GRASS GIS 7.0, see <a href="https://grasswiki.osgeo.org/wiki/Compile_and_Install#Scripts">this page</a> on the GRASS GIS wiki for information how to install scripts manually.